AlexShRz/alette-os/apps/marketing/docs/authorization/token-holder.md

 :::

 :::tip
-The initial token provider can be overridden later:
+The initial token provider can be overridden:
 ```ts
 export const thirdPartyToken = token()
 	.from(() => {